 Here is an article you can read if you would like to know what they are and try them out.
 It might help you on your journey before you start Accutane, if that’s something you are considering.

-I am pretty grateful that from all the major side effects I could have experienced, I didn’t suffer from any major ones.
-While taking the medication I was constantly worried if I’d get depression and suicide.
+I am grateful I didn’t suffer from any major side effects during the course of my treatment.
+While taking the medication I was constantly worried about the warnings of depression and suicide.

-At the time of taking Accutane, I had developed dry skin.
+At the time of taking Accutane, I developed very dry skin.
+This is understandable because as mentioned above, it works to stop oil production.
 Since my skin was being dried out, my scalp was also affected.
-Dandruff was another battle.
+Dandruff was a big battle!
 I also experienced extremely chapped lips and nosebleeds.
 Last but not least, my digestion on Accutane became worse than it ever had been.

-I mention these as they are actually, as of today, the Accutane long term side effects I still (for the most part) experience daily.
+I mention these as they are the Accutane long term side effects I still (for the most part) experience daily.

 Extremely Chapped Lips

 (I’m starting off with this one to scare you.)